aabouie/CapStone1/README.md

 ![](images/Introduction.png)

-In this work, we looked at the price of different cars across several states (i.e., Texas, California, and New York State).
+In this work, we looked at the price of different cars across several states (i.e., Texas, California, and New York State) to answer the above statistical questions.
-*fesffs*

 ## Web Scraping
-In this project, we started to web scrape the CARMAX website.
+In this project, we scraped the CARMAX website.
 The file that used to scrape the website is called "Test_scraping.ipynb".
 It is worth mentioning that two popular car brands (Ford and Toyota) currently availble for sale on CARmax in Texas, California, and New York state between the years of 2012-2020 were the filtering criteria for data extraction.

 The follwoing figure shows the summary of the workflow:

 <img src="images/Workflow.jpg" width=800 height = 400>

-As can be seen, BeautifulSoup is used to scrape the data from CARmax website.
+As can be seen, BeautifulSoup is used to scrape the required data from CARmax website.
 Then, the scraped data is stored in Mongo database.
 Afterwards, python libraries were used for data cleaning, analysis, and visualization.

 ## EDA Analysis